hgdsraj/cmpt470finalprojectrpg/README.md

-# CMPT 470 Demo Site
+# CMPT 470 Final Project - MMORPG Game

 ## How to build and run the app locally

-- After cloning, make sure this project is in "$GOPATH/src/sfu.ca/rmahey/cmpt470project", otherwise you will run into issues
+- After cloning, make sure this project is in "$GOPATH/src/sfu.ca/apruner/cmpt470project", otherwise you will run into issues

 ### Dependencies
 - need go > 1.10